google/kernel-sanitizers/KFENCE.md

 ### KFENCE memory pool

-KFENCE allocates a small (255 by default) pool of 4K object pages separated by guard (inaccessible) pages, and provides an API to allocate and deallocate objects from that pool.
+KFENCE allocates a small (255 by default) pool of 4 KiB object pages separated by guard (inaccessible) pages, and provides an API to allocate and deallocate objects from that pool.
 Each page contains at most one object, which is placed randomly at either end of that page.
 As a result, there is always a guard page next to a KFENCE-allocated object, so either a buffer-overflow or buffer-underflow on that object will result in a page fault.